 I didn’t have a 2-quart casserole dish so I used a 1.2 quart dish and 3 ramekins.
 I am a fan of individualized portions.
 The smaller dishes were more caramelized, which was not a surprise.
 The larger dish required an extra 10 minutes in the oven than that expected by the recipe.
 This leads me to believe that a 2-quart dish might have needed even extra time unless this was due to oven temperature discrepancy.

 I served this with grilled flank steak and a garden salad that also included shaved fennel.
 We also enjoyed it the following day as a main dish with an arugula and fennel fronds salad.
 Definitely making this again with the revised measurements!
-If your favorite creamy mac and cheese had a pasta-less cousin, this gratin would be it!
+If your favorite creamy baked mac and cheese had a pasta-less cousin, this fennel and potato gratin would be it!

 This may be the best potato gratin I have ever made.